Top of Page

 Fig. 3 - Very few fine lines

-Very few fine lines in the palms (Fig. 3) show a withdrawn or quiet and cautious person with a mild temper.
+Very few fine lines (Fig. 3) show a withdrawn or quiet and cautious person with a mild temper.
 His demeanour is cool at first, but once you get to know him, you will find him to be a sensitive and intellectual fellow.
 He is normally a slow speaker and to the point in his words.
 He may not have a wide circle of friends, preferring the companionship of a select few, and as a rule, he is careful to draw attention to himself, especially in public exhibitions.
 He does not like crowds.

 Very few strong lines in the palms (Fig. 4) belong to people who are earthy by nature, who work with their hands and enjoy the outdoors.
 They often like to build something, whether that be constructing a home or fixing the fence.
 They are usually focused and direct, and firm and unflinching in their emotions.
 With negative markings, they can be intolerant towards others and do not adjust to change easily.
 With other positive signs in their fingers or palms, they are capable of great fortitude and loyalty.